If saving or spending less money tops your list of things to do, we’re here to help. Here are our top 10 tips to get started:

 5. Stay active

-If you’re like 75% of Americans, losing weight or getting fit also made your resolution list.
+If you’re like many Americans, losing weight or getting fit also made your resolution list.
 Remember that being healthy can be a very budget-conscious move.
 You don’t have to join expensive gyms to get in shape, especially in California where we have a more moderate climate.
 Meet friends at a local park, lake or trail.
 Exercising with a group is a great way to get motivated and get outside!

 6. Reuse it